iloverobotandcode/Modbus/Project_1/READ_ME.md

 ### Step-by-step
 1. Open your operating system (you can choose a local host or a virtual machine)
 2. Install the Modbus tools (including Modbus Poll, Modbus Slave, Modbus Scan) - https://www.modbustools.com/download.html
-3. Open and run Modbus Poll and Modbus Slave in the same place
+3. Open and Run Modbus Poll and Modbus Slave in the same place
-4.
+4. Check and configure the IP Address of Modbus Poll and Slave -> Make sure both Modbuses have the same IP Address
+5. Write the data on the Modbus Poll and send to the Modbus Slave
 ---
 ## 2️⃣ SECOND TASK - Modbus (Poll <-> Slave) in the different machines